-I am a visiting associate professor in the Meinig School of Biomedical Engineering, and will join the faculty at Cornell University in July 2022.
-I received a Ph.D. in Applied Physics from Cornell University, where I worked on nonlinear optical microscopy in the laboratory of Watt Webb.
-For postdoctoral studies, I was a Croucher Fellow studying cortical microcircuits with Yang Dan at the University of California, Berkeley.
+Alex Kwan received a Ph.D. in applied physics from Cornell University, where he worked on nonlinear optical microscopy in the laboratory of Watt Webb.
+For postdoctoral studies, he was a Croucher Fellow studying cortical microcircuits with Yang Dan at the University of California, Berkeley.
 Before joining the Cornell faculty in 2022, Dr. Kwan was an associate professor in the department of psychiatry at Yale School of Medicine.

 The Kwan lab applies systems neuroscience and neuroengineering approaches to the study of mental health.
 We develop optical imaging techniques to visualize neural structure and activity dynamics in awake mice.
 We design quantitative paradigms to characterize behavior.
 We often complement the imaging and behavioral experiments with other molecular, electrophysiological, optogenetic, and computational methods.

-To learn more about the lab, please visit our website.
+To learn more about the lab, please visit the Kwan Lab website.

 Shao LX, Liao C, Gregg I, Davoudian PA, Savalia NK, Delagarza K, and Kwan AC.
 Psilocybin induces rapid and persistent growth of dendritic spines in frontal cortex in vivo.
 Neuron (2021).

 Davoudian PA, Shao LX, and Kwan AC.
 Shared and distinct brain regions targeted for immediate early gene expression by ketamine and psilocybin.
 ACS Chemical Neuroscience (2023).

 Kwan AC, Olson DE, Preller KH, and Roth BL.
 The neural basis of psychedelic action.
 Nature Neuroscience (2022).